technomancy/bussard/Contributing.md

 first two args locked to `ship` and `port`, which is the table for whatever world on which the OS is running.
 Each OS exposes a different set of RPC functions to code running in its threads.

+Note that versions of LÖVE prior to 0.10.2 would not allow tables to be sent over channels if they included other tables inside them.
+Dropping the flat tables requirement for channels was done by accident.
+We want to avoid sending non-flat tables over channels if possible for compatibility with 0.10.1.

 The UI side of the SSH client is defined in `data/src/ssh`; it is based on the ship's computer's console mode, but it sends input across the SSH channel